 The Collective Impact Board provides advice and recommendations to the Kaiwhakaoranga Service and its partners to help inform the wrap-around services and support provided to the affected community.

-The Collective Impact Board was established on 25 May 2021 and is in place until May 2023.
+The Collective Impact Board was established on 25 May 2021 and was in place until November 2023.

-Alongside government agency representatives, the community representatives make up the majority of the Collective Impact Board.
-They may be members of affected whānau or others from the affected community.
-The community representatives were selected and appointed through a nominations process.
+The Board was made up of community representatives and government agency representatives.
+The community representatives were selected and appointed through a nominations process and may be members of affected whānau or others from the affected community.
 The Board appointed their Chair at their first meeting on 9 June 2021.